 The North Texas Municipal Water District (NTMWD) service area is seeing unprecedented growth.
-To effectively and proactively meet future regional needs, NTMWD has begun preparations for the Sister Grove Regional Water Resource Recovery Facility to be located approximately 1.1 miles east and 0.17 miles south of the FM 2933 and County Road 336 intersection.
+To effectively and proactively meet future regional needs, NTMWD has begun preparations for the Sister Grove Regional Water Resource Recovery Facility (RWRRF) to be located approximately 1.1 miles east and 0.17 miles south of the FM 2933 and County Road 336 intersection.